 One thing that has helped me through the hard times of this first trimester as been proper nutrition and activity.
 It’s not always easy to stay on track when I’m feeling low, but whenever I manage to eat well and stay active (within my new limitations), I’m able to at least manage some of my symptoms.

 Another added benefit of carbs (and one reason we tend to be drawn to them) is that they are mood-lifters.
 Many pregnant women go through at least a couple weeks of overall feelings of sadness, depression, and/or anxiety.
 This is the most difficult symptom to manage nutritionally (and I feel the most difficult symptom overall) because it is mostly tied to our hormones and the big changes that are ahead, but getting the right amounts and types of carbs and proteins throughout the day can help take the edge off while you cope.

 Of course, in the beginning, finding proteins that I actually wanted to eat seemed near impossible!
-I was able to rely on things like greek yogurt and kefir, nuts and peanut butter, beans, and hard-boiled eggs when meat and fish were off my radar.
+I was able to rely on things like greek yogurt (get my fave here and kefir, nuts and peanut butter, beans, and hard-boiled eggs when meat and fish were off my radar.
 These foods combined with fruits and whole grain breads and pastas helped stave off the nausea and at least somewhat give me energy.
 As mentioned in my last post, my favorite breakfasts have included whole grain waffles or bread and eggs, or whole grain cereal with kefir and frozen fruit.
 I have also relied on snacks like an apple and peanut butter and raw veggies and cheese.